debbiect246/recipe-app/README.md

 The text for the islands was copied from wikpaedia.

 Media
 The photos used in this site were obtained from pixabay and pixels.
+All the photos used in my database were obtained from google images.

 Acknowledgements
 I received inspiration for this project from my mentor Simen Daehlin, fellow students especially Jo Wings,